national emblem of india

 • At the entry doors of buildings housing India’s Consulates abroad.

-• On the premises of India’s Diplomatic Missions around the world, including residences of Heads of Missions.
+• On the premises of India’s Diplomatic Missions worldwide, including the residences of Heads of Missions.

 • In locations like Raj Bhawan, Raj Niwas, State Legislature, High Courts, and Secretariat buildings of the states and Union Territories.